 I always loved biscuits.
 When I started eating a low-carb and grain-free diet, I thought at first that I would have to give them up.
 To my relief, I soon discovered almond flour biscuits!

 Do almond flour biscuits taste like regular biscuits?

 No. As always when I recommend a gluten-free baked good, I would like to set your expectations straight.
 Lacking starch and gluten, almond flour biscuits are not the same as wheat flour biscuits.
 They do not rise as much, and they are not as fluffy and tender.

-Having said that, these almond flour biscuits are excellent.
-They are delicious, fragrant, and good enough that you will likely find yourself overeating them (as I did today)! 😳
+Having said that, they are excellent.
+They’re delicious, fragrant, and good enough that you will likely find yourself overeating them (as I did today)! 😳

 What ingredients do you use in almond flour biscuits?

 I make these keto biscuits with sour cream.
 I saw many recipes that use butter, and I’m sure that would be fine.
 But I think that sour cream makes biscuits extra tender, and adds a wonderfully distinct flavor.
 I’m sure you could replace the sour cream with full-fat plain Greek yogurt if you wish.
 Although I suspect sour cream is better.

 Don’t try to shape these keto biscuits by hand.
 The dough is too sticky for that.
 Rather, treat them as drop biscuits and use a scoop to drop them on the baking sheet.